orsinium-labs/walnats/docs/events.md

 # Events

-When you design an event-driven architecture, one of the first things you should consider is which events you'll have.
+Disigning an event-driven architecture start from describing services and events you're going to have.
+And so walnats-based project starts with defining events too.

 ## Declare events

 Events should be stored in a separate library shared across all actors and producers that need it.
 This library will serve your schema registry and provide type safety for all code that emits or handles events.

 To declare an event, you'll need to provide the event name and the model.
-The model can be a dataclass, a pydantic model, a protobuf message, or anything else that can be serialized.
+The model can be a [dataclass](https://docs.python.org/3/library/dataclasses.html), a [pydantic](https://pydantic-docs.helpmanual.io/) model, a [protobuf](https://developers.google.com/protocol-buffers/docs/pythontutorial) message, or anything else that can be serialized.
 In this tutorial, we'll use a dataclass because it's available in stdlib.

 ```python
 import walntas